ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/07/09

 * Temperature monitoring was improved. **All Alderaan nodes can be used at 100% load safely.**
-Reducing the number of cores used has only a limited affect, the remaining cores will boost their speed up to the full thermal design profile (TDP).
+Reducing the number of cores used has a limited effect, the remaining cores can boost their speed up to the full thermal design profile (TDP) of the CPU.
 Should a [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt)  exceed 92 C, the jobs using the CPU will be suspended automatically and  can be resumed later after a review of the situation.
 The node will show as `drng` in the